 Great news!
 The Small Business Administration (SBA) has reopened the Economic Injury Disaster Loan (EIDL) program to all small businesses affected by the coronavirus pandemic.

 Long before the coronavirus business interruption, the EIDL program was providing financial support to small businesses and private non-profit organizations that encountered certain declared disasters.
 But the Coronavirus Aid, Relief, and Economic Security (CARES) Act expanded the program to make it easier for borrowers affected by COVID-19 fallout to get a loan – and the interim stimulus bill replenished the program’s depleted coffers with $60 billion in additional funding.
 (The CARES Act also authorized advances of up to $10,000 that do not have to be paid back, making them grants.
 These advances, however, are no longer available, as the SBA has given out all $20 billion as of July 11.
 We will update this article if Congress approves more money for advances.)

 EIDL applications are processed on a first-come, first-served basis.
-(As of July 20th, close to $150 billion has been approved for loans.)
+(As of August 15th, more than $184 billion has been approved for loans.)
 If you haven’t applied yet, you’ll need to submit your applications directly to the SBA.
 Also, you may be eligible for other aid programs.
 Check out our guide to business relief and state-by-state guides to relief programs.
 Now may also be a good time to talk to a financial advisor.